ProvableHQ/leo/grammar/abnf-grammar.md

-Circuit, tuple, and array types form the aggregate types, i.e. types whose values contain (sub)values
+Circuit, tuple, and array types form the aggregate types, i.e. types whose values contain (sub-)values
 (with the corner-case exception of the empty tuple value).

 <a name="aggregate-type"></a>